docker-library/docs/mariadb/content.md

 ## Health/Liveness/Readiness Checking

 See [the "Official Images" FAQ](https://github.com/docker-library/faq#healthcheck) for why there is no default `HEALTHCHECK` directive.
 However, you can use the `healthcheck.sh` script to choose from a (non-exhaustive) list of tests to check for whatever you consider health/liveness/readiness.
-Refer to the [MariaDB Knowledge Base : Using Healthcheck.sh](https://mariadb.com/kb/en/using-healthcheck-sh-script/) to learn about how to use it and which exact tests are provided.
+Refer to the [MariaDB Documentation : Using Healthcheck.sh](https://mariadb.com/docs/server/server-management/automated-mariadb-deployment-and-administration/docker-and-mariadb/using-healthcheck-sh) to learn about how to use it and which exact tests are provided.

 ## Usage against an existing database